NOUIY/aws-cdk-guide/v2/assets.md

 # Assets and the AWS CDK<a name="assets"></a>

-Assets are local files, directories, or Docker images that can be bundled into AWS CDK libraries and apps\.
-For example, an asset might be a directory that contains the handler code for an AWS Lambda function\.
-Assets can represent any artifact that the app needs to operate\.
+Assets are local files, directories, or Docker images that can be bundled into AWS CDK libraries and apps.
+For example, an asset might be a directory that contains the handler code for an AWS Lambda function.
+Assets can represent any artifact that the app needs to operate.

-The following tutorial video provides a comprehensive overview of CDK assets, and explains how you can use them in your insfrastructure as code \(IaC\)\.
+The following tutorial video provides a comprehensive overview of CDK assets, and explains how you can use them in your insfrastructure as code (IaC).

-You add assets through APIs that are exposed by specific AWS constructs\.
-For example, when you define a [lambda\.Function](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda.Function.html) construct, the [code](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda.Function.html#code) property lets you pass an [asset](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda.Code.html#static-fromwbrassetpath-options) \(directory\)\. `Function` uses assets to bundle the contents of the directory and use it for the function's code\.
-Similarly, [ecs\.ContainerImage\.fromAsset](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs.ContainerImage.html#static-fromwbrassetdirectory-props) uses a Docker image built from a local directory when defining an Amazon ECS task definition\.
+You add assets through APIs that are exposed by specific AWS constructs.
+For example, when you define a [lambda.Function](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda.Function.html) construct, the [code](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda.Function.html#code) property lets you pass an [asset](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda.Code.html#static-fromwbrassetpath-options) (directory). `Function` uses assets to bundle the contents of the directory and use it for the function's code.
+Similarly, [ecs.ContainerImage.fromAsset](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs.ContainerImage.html#static-fromwbrassetdirectory-props) uses a Docker image built from a local directory when defining an Amazon ECS task definition.

-## Assets in detail<a name="assets_details"></a>
+## Assets in detail<a name="assets-details"></a>

-When you refer to an asset in your app, the [cloud assembly](deploy.md#deploy-how-synth-assemblies) that's synthesized from your application includes metadata information with instructions for the AWS CDK CLI\.
-The instructions include where to find the asset on the local disk and what type of bundling to perform based on the asset type, such as a directory to compress \(zip\) or a Docker image to build\.
+When you refer to an asset in your app, the [cloud assembly](deploy.md#deploy-how-synth-assemblies) that's synthesized from your application includes metadata information with instructions for the AWS CDK CLI.
+The instructions include where to find the asset on the local disk and what type of bundling to perform based on the asset type, such as a directory to compress (zip) or a Docker image to build.

-The AWS CDK generates a source hash for assets\.
-This can be used at construction time to determine whether the contents of an asset have changed\.
+The AWS CDK generates a source hash for assets.
+This can be used at construction time to determine whether the contents of an asset have changed.

-By default, the AWS CDK creates a copy of the asset in the cloud assembly directory, which defaults to `cdk.out`, under the source hash\.
-This way, the cloud assembly is self\-contained, so if it moved over to a different host for deployment, it can still be deployed\.
-See [Cloud assemblies](deploy.md#deploy-how-synth-assemblies) for details\.
+By default, the AWS CDK creates a copy of the asset in the cloud assembly directory, which defaults to `cdk.out`, under the source hash.
+This way, the cloud assembly is self-contained, so if it moved over to a different host for deployment, it can still be deployed.
+See [Cloud assemblies](deploy.md#deploy-how-synth-assemblies) for details.

-When the AWS CDK deploys an app that references assets \(either directly by the app code or through a library\), the AWS CDK CLI first prepares and publishes the assets to an Amazon S3 bucket or Amazon ECR repository\. \(The S3 bucket or repository is created during bootstrapping\.\) Only then are the resources defined in the stack deployed\.
+When the AWS CDK deploys an app that references assets (either directly by the app code or through a library), the AWS CDK CLI first prepares and publishes the assets to an Amazon S3 bucket or Amazon ECR repository.
+(The S3 bucket or repository is created during bootstrapping.)
+Only then are the resources defined in the stack deployed.

-This section describes the low\-level APIs available in the framework\.
+This section describes the low-level APIs available in the framework.

-## Asset types<a name="assets_types"></a>
+## Asset types<a name="assets-types"></a>

 The AWS CDK supports the following types of assets:

 Amazon S3 assets
-These are local files and directories that the AWS CDK uploads to Amazon S3\.
+These are local files and directories that the AWS CDK uploads to Amazon S3.

 Docker Image
-These are Docker images that the AWS CDK uploads to Amazon ECR\.
+These are Docker images that the AWS CDK uploads to Amazon ECR.

-These asset types are explained in the following sections\.
+These asset types are explained in the following sections.

-## Amazon S3 assets<a name="assets_types_s3"></a>
+## Amazon S3 assets<a name="assets-types-s3"></a>

-You can define local files and directories as assets, and the AWS CDK packages and uploads them to Amazon S3 through the [aws\-s3\-assets](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3_assets-readme.html) module\.
+You can define local files and directories as assets, and the AWS CDK packages and uploads them to Amazon S3 through the [aws-s3-assets](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3_assets-readme.html) module.

-The following example defines a local directory asset and a file asset\.
+The following example defines a local directory asset and a file asset.

 ------
 #### [ TypeScript ]